manorrock/off-you-go-with-java/README.md

 ## Note for Individuals

 If you like what you see and you want to see this book be kept up to date please considering sponsoring.
-To do so go to https://github.com/manorrock/off-you-go-with-java.git
+To do so go to https://github.com/manorrock/off-you-go-with-java-book.git and click the Sponsor button.
+Either sponsor a monthly amount, or pick your one time amount!

 ## Note for Educators / Companies